Effective Backdoor Mitigation in Vision-Language Models Depends on the Pre-training Objective: Introduction

 So far, it has been demonstrated that CleanCLIP can successfully clean models pre-trained only with multimodal constrastive loss (MMCL) as the objective \citep{Radford2019CLIP}.
-Several recent works \citep{mu2022slip,li2021supervision,yao2021filip,lee2022uniclip} have proposed stronger pre-training objectives that lead to better image classification accuracy.
+Several recent works \citep{mu2022slip,li2021supervision,yao2021filip,lee2022uniclip} have proposed stronger pre-training objectives that lead to better zero-shot image classification accuracy.
 Specifically, adding self-supervised loss (SSL) in both modalities has been the key player in all these works.
-Therefore, in this work, we pre-train multimodal models using either MMCL or a combination of MMCL and SSL on a poisoned training dataset.
+Therefore, in this work, we pre-train multimodal models using a combination of MMCL and SSL on a poisoned training dataset.
 Consistent with the previous findings, models pre-trained using a combination of MMCL and SSL produced models with a higher classification accuracy than models trained solely with the MMCL objective.
-We then apply CleanCLIP to these models to remove the poison.
-We observe that CleanCLIP fails to successfully remove poison from the models pre-trained with the stronger objective (combination of MMCL and SSL).
-We also conduct experiments with other practical considerations such as performance of CleanCLIP when its cleaning data still has a few poisoned datapoints, and deciding the stopping criterion for the finetuning process when the one is not aware of the specific backdoor attack on the model (which is usually the case).
-From all the experiments, we find that only the models pre-trained with MMCL alone are amenable to poison removal in both the situation of availability of completely clean finetuning data and when the finetuning data still has some poisoned datapoints.
-We also find that only the models pre-trained with MMCL alone benefit from more finetuning, however models pre-trained with the combination, suffer from non-monotonic behavior with finetuning steps, i.e., with more epochs the model's ASR can increase and its accuracy can decrease (both of which are undesirable).
+We then apply the finetuning procedure in CleanCLIP to remove the poison from these models (see \Cref{fig:main-illustration}).
+To our surprise, we observe that CleanCLIP fails to successfully (i.e., without a significant loss in the model's zero-shot accuracy) remove poison from the models pre-trained with the stronger objective (combination of MMCL and SSL).

+We further conduct experiments with other practical considerations, such as the performance of CleanCLIP when its cleaning data still has a few poisoned datapoints, and deciding the stopping criterion for the finetuning process when one is not aware of the specific backdoor attack on the model (which is usually the case).
+From all the experiments, we find that only the models pre-trained with MMCL alone are amenable to poison removal in both the cases of availability of completely clean finetuning data and when the finetuning data still has some poisoned datapoints.

-Our main contributions are: \begin{enumerate}[leftmargin=*,topsep=0pt,itemsep=1pt] \item We show that the state-of-the-art technique for removing poison from backdoored multimodal models, CleanCLIP, is dependent on the model's pre-training objective, and fails to mitigate poison when the models are pre-trained with a stronger objective like the combination of MMCL and SSL losses.
+Our main contributions are: \begin{enumerate}[leftmargin=*,topsep=0pt,itemsep=1pt] \item We show that the state-of-the-art technique for removing poison from backdoored multimodal models, CleanCLIP, depends on the model's pre-training objective and fails to mitigate poison when the models are pre-trained with a stronger objective, like the combination of MMCL and SSL losses.
+(See \Cref{sec:related} for further justification on why we chose to study CleanCLIP. )